Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Fixation on non-amenable graphs

 \section{Fixation on non-amenable graphs}

 In this section we prove Theorem \ref{theo: non amenable}.
-We start stating an auxiliary lemma which provides an upper bound and a lower bound for the expected number of times that particles starting `close' or `far' from the boundary of a ball visit the centre of that ball.
-Afterwards, we state Proposition \ref{prop:fixation non-amemable}, which connects the values of the probabilities $\{Q(x,B_{L}) \}_{x \in B_L}$ to the expected number of times a particle visits the origin.
-Finally, we prove Theorem \ref{theo: non amenable} by showing that, if one assumes that ARW is active and that $\mu < \frac{\lambda}{1 + \lambda}$, then Proposition \ref{prop:fixation non-amemable} cannot hold.
-This leads to the desired contradiction.
+We start with an auxiliary lemma, which provides an upper bound for the expected number of times that the particles which start from the vertices that are `close' to the boundary of a ball visit the centre of that ball.
+Afterwards, we use this lemma to prove Proposition \ref{prop:fixation non-amemable}, showing that the probabilities $\{Q(x,B_{L}) \}_{x \in B_L}$ must fulfil a certain condition.
+Finally, we prove Theorem \ref{theo: non amenable} by showing that, if one assumes that ARW is active and that $\mu < \frac{\lambda}{1 + \lambda}$, then such a condition is violated, obtaining a contradiction.

 \begin{lemma} Let $G$ be a vertex-transitive graph where the random walk has a positive speed.
-There exists $C_1=C_1(G) \in (0,\infty)$ such that, for any $\delta \in (0,1)$, there exists an infinite increasing sequence of integers $\{L_n\}_{n \in \mathbb{N}}$ such that
+There exists $C_1=C_1(G) < \infty$ such that, for any $\delta \in (0,1)$, there exists an infinite increasing sequence of integers $\{L_n\}_{n \in \mathbb{N}}$ such that